Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: Numerical experiments

-We also test \texttt{acc-jacobi}, \texttt{cg} and \texttt{pcg} on SPD systems whose coefficient matrices are also collected from the SuiteSparse Matrix Collection.
+We also test Algorithm \ref{alg-apg-re}, \texttt{CG} and \texttt{PCG} on {symmetric positive definite} systems whose coefficient matrices are also collected from the SuiteSparse Matrix Collection.
 These matrices are real-world data coming from different practical science and engineering problems.
-The numerical results presented in Figure \ref{fig-suitesparse} and Figure \ref{fig-suitesparse-2} show that \texttt{acc-jacobi} and \texttt{pcg} have comparable performance, and they generally perform better than \texttt{cg}.
+The numerical results presented in Figure \ref{fig-suitesparse} show that Algorithm \ref{alg-apg-re} {performs worse than} \texttt{PCG} and generally performs better than \texttt{CG}.

+{To assess the impact of the preconditioner, we also tested PCG equipped with the same diagonal preconditioner~$J$ used in our proposed method, where $J$ is defined as the vector of row (or column) absolute sums of the matrix~$Q$.
+Based on our observation, the resulting variant exhibits performance nearly identical to that of the vanilla CG method.
+For simplicity, the detailed computational results are not included in the paper.
+This suggests that the observed performance differences are not primarily due to the choice of preconditioner.
+While using the diagonal of~$Q$ as~$J$ may seem natural, it can violate the condition required by our analysis.
+However, problem-specific choices of~$J$ may offer further improvements in efficiency. }